The aim of Pathway 1 is to provide the individual with the necessary knowledge, support and confidence to achieve their full potential.

 - Requires rehabilitation from qualified professionals

-For individuals placed on Pathway 1, a bespoke personal pathway is devised and an additional four, one to one sessions allocated to them.
-These sessions are delivered by our Brain Injury Case Manager and/ or Specialist Caseworker, depending on individual needs.
+For individuals placed on Pathway 1, a bespoke personal pathway is devised and additional one to one sessions are allocated to them.

 These sessions are person centred and can be used to;

 - Provide education about brain injury and brain recovery

 - Work towards specific goals and objectives